Cardi B

-Early life
+Early life and education

 Cardi B was born and raised in the southern part of the South Bronx.

 Belcalis Marlenis Almánzar was born on October 11, 1992, in the Washington Heights neighborhood of Manhattan, New York City.
-Her father Carlos is Dominican and her mother Clara is a Trinidadian of mixed descent; Almánzar identifies as an Afro-Caribbean.
+Her father Carlos is Dominican and her mother Clara is a Trinidadian of multiethnic descent; Almánzar identifies as an Afro-Caribbean.
 Almánzar was raised in the Highbridge neighborhood of the South Bronx, and spent much time at her paternal grandmother's home in Washington Heights, which she credits with giving her "such a thick accent."
 Almánzar developed the stage name "Cardi B" as a derivation of Bacardi, a rum brand that was formerly her nickname.
 She has a younger sister, Hennessy Carolina, who was born in 1995.
 She has said she was a gang member with the Bloods in her youth, since age 16, but stated she would not encourage joining a gang.
 She attended Renaissance High School for Musical Theater & Technology, a vocational high school on the Herbert H. Lehman High School campus.
-Belcalis speaks Dominican Spanish, English as well as a smidgen of Russian and French.
+Belcalis speaks Dominican Spanish, English, and a small amount of Russian and French.

 During her teens, Cardi B was employed at a grocery store in Tribeca.
 She was fired and became a dancer at a strip club across the street.
 Cardi B has said that becoming a stripper was positive for her life in many ways: "It really saved me from a lot of things.
 When I started stripping I went back to school."
 She stated that she became a stripper to escape poverty and domestic violence, having been in an abusive relationship at the time after being kicked out of her mother's house, and that stripping was her only way to earn enough money to escape the situation and get an education.
 She attended Borough of Manhattan Community College before eventually dropping out.
 While stripping, Cardi B lied to her mother by telling her she was making money by babysitting.

 In 2013, she began to gain publicity due to several of her videos spreading on social media, on Vine and her Instagram page.